Game Day Run Club

 - Get to the Stadium early to see the players work with their position coaches to get ready for their opponent!

 Notre Dame students take their football seriously and make their presence known at home games.
 The student section stands in the northwest corner of the stadium, where field pads read, "We Are ND".
 Most students wear The Shirt making the student section appear as a sea of green, blue, or gold depending on the Shirt's color.
-The 27th Shirt is Royal Blue for 2016!
+The 28th Shirt will be unveiled on Friday, April 21st at 6:00 p.m. at Hammes Notre Dame Bookstore.

 Students stand throughout the entire game, screaming along with every cheer, dancing the jig, doing pushups matching the Irish score when a touchdown is scored, and numerous other things to show support for their classmates on the field.
 Whether the Irish are up on their opponent or down, Notre Dame students provide their full support until beyond when the clock hits zero.